-Which are the pros and cons, and how do you know if it’s the right time for getting help from an expert?
+What are the pros and cons, and how do you know if it’s the right time to get help from an expert?

 Cultivating a healthy relationship is one of the hardest things to do.
 Romantic relationships can become a major cause of suffering.
-Each of us experiences, throughout relationships, the highest joys but also the deepest sufferings: betrayal, abandonment, resentment, anger, disappointed expectations, a sense of failure… However, in relationships, when there is suffering there cannot be a sacred, harmonious union of two souls.
-The amount of suffering within a relationship, be it large or small, is always an alert signal that points to something that needs to observed, analyzed, and healed.
-Most of the time, we try to solve our problems by discussing them with our partner, within our relationship.
+Each of us experiences, throughout relationships, the highest joys but also the deepest sufferings: betrayal, abandonment, resentment, anger, disappointed expectations, a sense of failure… However, when there is suffering, there cannot be a sacred, harmonious union of two souls in relationships.
+The amount of suffering within a relationship, whether large or small, is always an alert signal that points to something that needs to be observed, analyzed, and healed.
+Most of the time, we try to solve our problems by discussing them with our partner within our relationship.

-Theoretically, it makes sense and seems to be the most sensible thing to do, but…
+Theoretically, it makes sense and seems the most sensible thing to do, but…

 Unfortunately, in most cases, it does not end well.
-In most cases, after having discussed the ‘problem’ with our partner things have worsened.
-Problems are not fully and openly disclosed, because each partner keeps to its own domain.
-A healthy committed relationship involves open and honest communication between two parties.
+In most cases, things have worsened after discussing the ‘problem’ with our partner.
+Problems are not fully and openly disclosed because each partner keeps to its own domain.
+A healthy, committed relationship involves open and honest communication between two parties.

 If your relationship has been struggling in various ways, then you may want to consider seeking out couples therapy.

 However, for some people, looking for solutions to their relationship problems is difficult outside of their own relationship field.
 Some people reject seeing a couples counselor because they think it is a sign of ‘weakness’ or, even worse: a ‘failure’.
 Something they should be ashamed of doing.
 The idea of sharing their deepest fears and emotional scars with a ’stranger’ goes beyond their imagination.
 Doing so prevents themselves and their relationship from analyzing their problems and seeing things from a different perspective.